Service Dogs, To The Rescue!

 Hearing dogs are trained to work with people who are deaf or hard of hearing, alerting them to specific sounds.
-These dogs are trained to respond to environmental sounds like a phone ringing, door knock, or doorbell.
-They also alert their deaf or hard of hearing pet parents if something is happening in the environment that they need to notice (like a smoke alarm, crying baby, etc.)
+These dogs are trained to respond to environmental sounds like a phone ringing, door knocking, or doorbell.
+They also alert their deaf or hard-of-hearing pet parents if something is happening in the environment that they need to notice (like a smoke alarm, crying baby, etc.)

-One of the most commonly-known services dogs, guide dogs are trained to respond to environmental guidance cues; they help their pet parents avoid obstacles and navigate safely.
-These dogs are specifically trained in guiding around various perils that might include stairs, curbs, inclines or declines, elevators, escalators, or even doors.
+One of the most commonly-known service dogs, guide dogs, are trained to respond to environmental guidance cues; they help their pet parents avoid obstacles and navigate safely.
+These dogs are specifically trained to guide around various perils that might include stairs, curbs, inclines or declines, elevators, escalators, or even doors.

 “Guide Dogs of America provides highly-skilled guide dogs to people who are blind or visually impaired at no cost to them.
 Their dogs become trusted companions that bring new opportunities for life experiences and social interaction, as well as greater confidence and independence.”

 “Our guide dogs for people who are blind/visually impaired improve our clients’ mobility and bring new opportunities for life experiences and social interaction.
 These highly trained canines help our clients travel safely from one destination to the next, avoid obstacles, stop at changes in elevation and for all oncoming traffic, as well as remember common routes.”

 “Our trainers are experts at pairing students with the right canine partner, with special consideration given to their personalities and unique characteristics, work and home environments, physical abilities, and a variety of other factors.
 We like to call it, ‘The Magic of the Match’.”